Last Updated on 11 December 2020 by Beenote

 Ladies and gentlemen, put away your creams, walking is the new youth secret.
-Joking aside, walking stimulates anti-aging process and helps repair cells.
+Joking aside, walking stimulates the anti-aging process and helps repair cells.

 Walking only 25 minutes a day can extend life expectancy by 3 to 7 years. – European Society of Cardiology

 9. Walking reduces diseases and injuries risks

 Walking reinforces the heart and improves blood circulation as well as reduces coronary diseases risks.
 It also minimizes the risk of osteoporosis, diabetes, breast and colon cancer while strengthening metabolism.
-Walking also promotes a better mental health and prevents Alzheimer disease.
+Walking also promotes better mental health and prevents Alzheimer disease.

 Finally, it reduces injuries risks by reinforces bones and articulations as well as tones muscles.

 Walking at work or better, walking meetings

 Physical exercise allows you to engage in a healthy lifestyle.
 Why not integrates walking to your work routine?

 Walking meetings are very trendy.
 These meetings are done by walking.
 Ideally in a small group, instead of the traditional around the table seated meeting.
 By using this time where we normally sit to do a meeting, we enjoy the benefits while advancing the work.

 Do you walk regularly?
 Do you practice this activity on your work hours?